-Initially a scrum master role.
-Out of necessity, it evolved into handling most project planning and coordination for a cloud startup.
-Established agile practices (modified scrum) for product teams, assisted product development and coached teams into owning practices themselves.
-Oversaw tools and processes for keeping everything working.
-Beyond that, covered a wide variety of business needs that the startup had no dedicated role to cover, including competitor research, video production, copywriting, audit support, GDPR conversion and administrating internal systems.
+What was initially a scrum master role evolved out of necessity into handling most project planning and coordination for a cloud startup.
+Established agile practices (modified scrum) for product teams, assisted product development and coached teams into owning practices themselves, and oversaw tools and processes for keeping everything working.
+Beyond that, I filled gaps where necessary, covering needs including competitor research, video production, copywriting, audit support, GDPR conversion and administrating internal systems.

 Engaged clients as an analyst to help identify their needs and establish a working plan.
 Success with these engagements lead to project management roles in delivering work for government clients, mostly the USPS.
 Transition to project management also lead to education in agile practices (Scrum & Kanban) and update to our project practices.